yohangz/packer-cli/README.md

 npm install packer-cli -g && packer generate my-library
 ```

-Once project is generated and dependencies are installed, you can use the following CLI commands:
+Once project is generated and dependencies are installed, you can use the following NPM scripts:

 ```sh
 # Run project on watch mode